GastonZalba/ol-dji-geozones/README.md

 Displays DJI Geo Zones on an OpenLayers map.
 Also, you can add a Control Panel with map legends and selectors to change the drone and the levels to be shown.

 The data is obtained directly from an undocumented DJI [API](https://www-api.dji.com/api/geo/areas).
-The official DJI Fly Safe Geo Zone Map that use the same data can be found [here](https://www.dji.com/flysafe/geo-map).
+The official DJI Fly Safe Geo Zone Map that use the same data can be found [here](https://www.dji.com/flysafe/geo-map), and more information [here](https://www.dji.com/flysafe/introduction).

 Tested with OpenLayers version 5 and 6.